phfix/go-graphql-client/README.md

 ### Multiple mutations with ordered map

-You might need to make multiple mutations in single query.
+You might need to make multiple mutations in a single query.
 It's not very convenient with structs so you can use ordered map `[][2]interface{}` instead.

 For example, to make the following GraphQL mutation: